Permian Basin • West Texas SCADA

 5. Pumper training - dashboard and mobile app, on the tailgate if that is where the crew is.

-Our service radius covers the full basin — Midland, Odessa, Andrews, Big Spring, Monahans, Pecos, and out into the Delaware — and the platform serves operators across Houston, Dallas, and the rest of the US.
+Our service radius covers the full basin - Midland, Odessa, Andrews, Big Spring, Monahans, Pecos, and out into the Delaware - and the platform serves operators across Houston, Dallas, and the rest of the US.
 Gulf Coast operations?
 See our SCADA monitoring page for Houston.
+North Texas plants or Barnett Shale assets?
+See our SCADA monitoring page for Dallas-Fort Worth.
 And for the bigger picture of why operators pick a platform-plus-field-services company over a software vendor and an integrator separately, read why Merobix.

 Frequently Asked Questions